SAP/sap-btp-service-operator/README.md

 }
 ```

-Multiple parameters could be listed in the secret - simply separate key/value pairs with a comma as in this example:
+You can list multiple parameters in the `secret`.
+To do so, separate "key": "value" pairs with commas as in this example:
 ```yaml
   secret-parameter:
     '{